Lab41/Magnolia/src/dnnseparate/README.md

 Current Models:
 - _Lab41's model_ - in [L41model.py](L41model.py)

+    Source contrastive estimation.
+Contribution on [arXiv](https://arxiv.org/abs/1705.04662) and in submission to SiPS 2017.
+    See notebooks for how to run these algorithms in the [notebooks folder](../notebooks)

 - _Deep clustering_ in [deep_clustering_model.py](deep_clustering_model.py)

     Hershey, John., et al. "Deep Clustering: Discriminative embeddings